Last Updated on December 18, 2022 by Sorin Petroj

 Koki Niwa is the country’s greatest player.
-He enabled the country to win a gold medal at the 2010 Youth Olympics.
+He won the country a gold medal at the 2010 Youth Olympics.
 He also won the World Junior Table Tennis Championships in 2010 for the doubles title and in 2011 for the singles title.

-Japan also has many rising stars, which continually take the country to greater heights.
+Japan has many rising stars, continually taking the country to greater heights.

 Germany is ranked the third-best country in table tennis worldwide by the ITTF.
-The ranking is according to the total number of medals that the country has won since table tennis became a popularly played game worldwide.
-Here is a table that shows the medals the country has won over the years and its rank.
+The ranking is according to the total number of medals the country has won since table tennis became a popular game worldwide.
+Here is a table that shows the awards the country has won over the years and its rank.

 We will break down some of the country’s wins and achievements based on individual table tennis players’ and group/ team achievements.
-These players’ achievements put the country on the rank among the best and most popular countries in table tennis.
+These players’ achievements ranked the country among table tennis’s best and most popular countries.

 Germany has won 7 Olympic medals, including three silver and four bronze medals in the Summer Olympics.
 The country won its first Olympic medal at the 1992 Barcelona Olympics, a silver medal in men’s doubles.

-It also produced some famous table tennis players who are considered the best in the country.
-Some of them include Timo Boll, Jörg Rosskopf and Dimitrij Ovtcharov.
+It also produced some famous table tennis players considered the best in the country.
+Some of them include Timo Boll, Jörg Rosskopf, and Dimitrij Ovtcharov.
 They’ve represented Germany in many table tennis Olympic and World Championship games and brought the victory home.

-Jörg and Dimitrij are the only male table tennis players who ever won an Olympic medal in singles in Germany.
-Jörg won a bronze medal at the 1996 Atlanta Olympics, whereas Dimitrij won a bronze medal in the London Olympics.
+Jörg Persson and Dimitrij Ovtcharov are the only male table tennis players who ever won an Olympic medal in singles in Germany.
+Jörg won a bronze medal at the 1996 Atlanta Olympics, whereas Dimitrij won a bronze medal at the London Olympics.